djdevil/person-tracker-card/README.md

 1. Open HACS in your Home Assistant
 2. Go to "Frontend"
-3. Click on the three dots in the top right
+3. Click the three dots in the top right corner
 4. Select "Custom repositories"
 5. Add this URL: `https://github.com/djdevil/person-tracker-card`
-6. Select category "Dashboard"
+6. Select category "Lovelace"
 7. Click "Add"
 8. Search for "Person Tracker Card" and install it
 9. Restart Home Assistant